datasciencenw/datasciencenw.github.io/pages/about.md

 ## Who we are

 [We](team.html) are a data and decision science company that provides elegant, effective, data-driven solutions to problems.
+We specialize in applications of the R programming language, statistics, and machine learning.
+Within these applications, we provide [data science](data_science.html) solutions and hands-on [training](training.html) workshops.
 While our solutions are not domain specific, we have extensive experience in psychology, marketing, medical, and pharmaceutical applications.

-We have two primary offers: [data science](data_science.html) solutions and hands-on [training](training.html) workshops in the R programming language, statistics, and machine learning.

 ## Principles